A Book on Making and Enjoying Cider

 I’ve always been a hands-on person with a passion for creating things.
 That passion has manifested itself in hard cider, not apple juice, but the fermented drink of our forefathers.
 My passion for hard cider is so strong, I’ve started planning vacations around sampling ciders.
-I also hold some type of hard cider themed party every month, which allows me to reveal my latest hard cider recipe.
+I also enjoying hosting friends at cider parties where I’m able to showcase some if our latest cider and food creation.
+There isn’t much better in life than having friends over for a wonderful meal with a good cider that is followed by an little live music.

-This doesn’t even touch on the time I spend picking and pressing apples as well as fermenting, filtering, and packaging hard cider.
+Meals and cider parties are just a small portion of the time I spend picking and pressing apples as well as fermenting, filtering, and packaging hard cider.
+I also spend a fair amount of time researching apples, hard cider, and fermentation.
 Yes, I enjoy drinking hard cider, but creating it is what I truly find intoxicating.
-It’s why I decided to write a book.
+It’s ultimately why I decided to write a book.
 I wanted to share my passion.
 It covers my hard cider journey and walks you through the cider making process.
 It includes hard cider recipes as well and food recipes that use hard cider and pair well with cider.
+However, this book isn’t a “cookbook” for cider.
+It’s a method oriented book that helps you understand the cider making process.
+It also shows you ways to expand your enjoyment of hard cider.
+Ultimately, I hope it starts you on your own cider journey.

 Here are what some people are saying about it.